Clarity-Digital-Twin/brain-go-brrr/TUEV.md

 ```
 Note: `chan_ids` is a 1D tensor built from these names via `CHANNEL_DICT`.

-### Normalization Behavior
+### Normalization & Scaling Behavior
-EEGPTWrapper normalizes inputs using mean=0 and std=50μV by default if no stats file is provided.
-Datasets emit Volts (SI units).
-For TUEV paper parity, we DISABLE wrapper normalization and instead scale inputs to microvolts in the model (`x = x * 1e6`) so the backbone sees raw μV values like the reference.
-For production, compute corpus-level stats and pass them to the wrapper.
+- Dataset emits Volts; extractor writes (23, 1000) in SI units.
+- We scale to microvolts and match reference magnitude with μV/100 inside the model: `x = x * 1e6 / 100`.
+- Wrapper normalization is disabled: `self.eegpt.normalize = False`.

 ### Model Architecture